SpamExperts/zimbra-addon/README.md

 By default, the zimlet is available to all users, but from Zimbra administration, for each user you can set if that user should have access to this zimlet or not.

+By default, zimbra debug mode for zimlets is enabled and all the information can be found in /opt/zimbra/log/mailbox.log If for some reason, debug mode was disabled, it can be enabled for an admin user, after executing the following :

+su - zimbra
+zmprov addAccountLogger <your admin user email address> zimbra.zimlet debug